Bioccjw/CTpathway/README.md

 --permutation_number
 	Optional.
 Permutation number is used to identify significant pathways. [default= 1000].
 Notice: the larger permutation number is, the longer time consumes.
 --r_value
 	Optional.
 Restart coefficient corresponds to multi-RWR (multiple random walk with restart) algorithm.
 Available options are "0.1", "0.2", "0.3", "0.4", "0.5", "0.6", "0.7", "0.8" or "0.9". [default= 0.7].
-Notice: the larger value represents more dependency on differential expression and less dependency on GPCM, which is based on prior biological knowledge.
+Notice: the larger value represents more dependency on differential expression and less dependency on Global pathway crosstalk map (GPCM), which is based on prior biological knowledge.
 --significant_method
 	Optional.
 Significant method is to choose P value or FDR to screen significant pathways.
 Availale options are "FDR" or "P_value". [default= "FDR"].
 --significant_threshold